 Output:

 A bar chart is a graph that represents the category of data with rectangular bars with lengths and heights that is proportional to the values which they represent.
 The bar plots can be plotted horizontally or vertically.
-A bar chart describes the comparisons between the discrete categories.
+A bar chart describes the comparisons between the different categories.
 It can be created using the bar() method.

-In the below example, we will use the tips dataset.
+In the below example we will use the tips dataset.
 Tips database is the record of the tip given by the customers in a restaurant for two and a half months in the early 1990s.
 It contains 6 columns as total_bill, tip, sex, smoker, day, time, size.

 Example: